 - Do you offer a warranty on your work?

-With all that background on basement waterproofing costs, there might be some additional questions bubbling up.
-This section will address them, as it’s a collection of the most frequently asked questions on the topic.
+With all that background on basement waterproofing costs, homeowners might have some additional questions.
+This section will address the most frequently asked questions on the topic.

 Q. How can I stop water from coming into my basement?

-There are many different ways to waterproof your basement, including:
+There are many different ways to waterproof a basement, including:

 - Adding interior coatings